|Date||Sep 28, 2017

 In “Building a Competitive Advantage,” Greg will discuss how rural communities that prepare themselves to compete can win their fair share of business development and commerce.
 Getting prepared and positioning is the key.
 Klamath County did just that.
 It’s about rising above that chatter, building key relationships, and putting the right people, programs and processes in place.

 When: Sunday October 1st 8:45 – 9:30 a.m.

 Klamath County Emergency Management Director Morgan Lindsay is responsible for planning in the event of large-scale disasters or emergencies (such as earthquakes) that could present harm to our citizens.
 What would happen if we had a high-magnitude earthquake along the Cascadia Subduction Zone?
 It could mean massive casualties and displacements for communities from Northern California to British Columbia.
 Morgan will be speaking from a business perspective and “what you need to know” to be prepared if such a disaster were to occur.

-If you are local to Klamath Falls (not attending the Convention) and are interested in attending a speech, Klamath County Chamber Ambassadors will be accepting donations for entry.
-Ask your fellow chamber ambassador how to participate or email email@example.com.
+*If you are a business local to Klamath Falls (not attending the Convention) and are interested in attending a speech or excursion, Klamath County Chamber Ambassadors will be accepting donations for entry.
+Ask our Chamber Aambassadors how to participate by emailing firstname.lastname@example.org.